 Please take care of yourself, your family and friends when spending time outside in the sun.

-It is important that you protect yourselves from the harmful effects of the sun by following these sun safety tips:
+It's important to protect yourself and loved ones from the harmful effects of the sun by following these sun safety tips:

 - Spend time in the shade between 11am and 3pm